Last Updated: September 27, 2019 Abhishek Gurung

 - Highlight: Also considered as a weekend pilgrimage getaway, the complex highlights a garden, Pavitra Vanam and also Kalyana Mandapam for marriage events.
 Dussera is the best time to visit as the entire temple glitters with lights and devotees.

 Anjaneya Swamy Temple is one of the most visited temples in Telangana, especially for Lord Hanuman devotees.
-Here, you’ll find many ghats since it is located near the Krishna River, one of the auspicious river worship and sacred bath events also take place here after every 12 years, Pushkara Snanam.
+Here, you’ll find many ghats since it is located near the Krishna River.
+One of the auspicious river worship and sacred bath events also takes place here after every 12 years, known as the Pushkara Snanam.

 - Main Deity: Lord Hanuman